 Please note, when filling out your application for admission, you must complete both sections 15 (residency) and 22 (active duty/veterans/family members) of the application in order for your account to be coded correctly and the discount applied.

 You are responsible for your own transportation to and from class.
 When you schedule your dual enrollment class, make sure to account for the time required to be at class on time, including time to locate a parking place and walk to class.

 A parking decal is required when you attend class on APSU's main campus.
-The cost of the decal is included in your campus fees (which are waived for dual enrollment students); instructions on obtaining a decal and other information can be found at http://www.apsu.edu/police/parking.
+The cost of the decal is included in your campus fees (which are waived for dual enrollment students); instructions on obtaining a decal and other information can be found at https://www.apsu.edu/police/parking.

-To see designated parking locations, go to http://www.apsu.edu/map for an interactive campus map and a printable parking map.
+To see designated parking locations, go to https://www.apsu.edu/map for an interactive campus map and a printable parking map.

 It is important that you understand what happens to your college record and financial aid during the different withdraw periods.
 Depending on when you drop a class, you could face several different scenarios not limited to owing money out-of-pocket for tuition that the Tennessee Dual Enrollment Grant will not cover, or you could be in the mandatory F period.
 The withdraw calendar is sent to students via e-mail at the beginning of each Fall and Spring semester.
 The dates are posted on the main APSU website here.
 Please contact the Office of Dual Enrollment if you plan to drop a class so that we can help you understand your options.